laravel/docs/homestead.md

 <a name="php-versions"></a>
 ### PHP Versions

 Homestead 6 introduced support for running multiple versions of PHP on the same virtual machine.
-PHP 8.1 is installed by default, however ou can also specify the default PHP version you wish to use:
+PHP 8.1 is installed by default, however you can also specify the default PHP version you wish to use:

 ```yaml
 php: 8.0